Coronavirus latest: India surpasses 1 million infections | DW | 17.07.2020

 05:08 As many as 87% of coronavirus infections in Wuhan between January and March may have gone undetected, a study published in the British scientific journal Nature has said.

-The study by a group of Wuhan-based Chinese experts found that between 53% and 87% of cases prior to March 8 were undiagnosed.
+The research by a group of Wuhan-based Chinese experts found that between 53% and 87% of cases prior to March 8 were undiagnosed.
 The number includes asymptomatic and mildly symptomatic cases.

 As a result, the reproduction rate of the virus was pegged at only 0.28, meaning that on average an infected person passed the disease on to fewer than one new person, indicating that the outbreak would soon die out.